📢 We will be closed from Friday 3 April to Monday 6 April for the Easter public holidays. 🪺

 Solutions

-The Court will take a holistic view of your current and future financial benefit situation.
-Ensure the Court understands your future earning capacity, caring responsibilities, and health-related concerns.
+2. The Court will take a holistic view of your current and future financial benefit situation.
+Ensure the Court understands your future earning capacity and other concerns.

-Many people that believe involving the Court will lead to increased costs and case complexity.
-However, streamlined application processes generally decrease costs.
-Simplified application forms also make the process easier to complete.
+3. Many people that believe involving the Court will lead to increased costs and case complexity.
+However, getting your application right the first time can reduce costs.

 Financial orders begin with an Initiating Application.
 Parties are required to undergo dispute resolution to attempt to negotiate an agreement.
 This pre-action procedure is called taking ‘genuine steps’ to find common ground.
 Once this action has been completed, you’ll receive a genuine steps certificate that you can use to proceed with an application.
 The applicant may be exempt from pre-action procedures if there are allegations of family violence and it would be unsafe to proceed.